Table of contents

-Do it right and you will benefit from the efficiency and motivated employees, fail and your project will inevitably need help.
-So to make sure you know all about workload management and how to do it right, we have prepared this guide!
-Below you will the description, insights, and 6 clear steps to improve your efforts.
+Do it right, and you will benefit from the efficiency and motivated employees, fail, and your project will inevitably need help.
+So to make sure you know all about workload and workload management strategies, we have prepared this guide!
+Below are the description, insights, and 6 clear steps to improve your efforts.

 The term workload management stands for the process of assigning tasks to employees and ensuring they have enough time to perform them.

-Instead of assigning tasks intuitively or randomly, effective workload management asks managers to consider various aspects of the project and to prepare a plan on how to schedule and divide tasks more sensibly.
+Instead of assigning tasks intuitively or randomly, effective workload management strategies ask managers to consider various aspects of the project and prepare a plan to schedule and divide tasks more sensibly.
 Factors like resource availability, task priorities, team member involvement in other projects, and due dates are major in workload planning.

 In most companies, it is up to the team or project manager to oversee employee workload management.
 Since this process is part of a larger project management cycle, managers are the most natural candidates to do the job.
-Depending on the company, several managers can work together to handle workload management or one person can be responsible for everything.
+Depending on the company, several managers can work together to handle workload planning or one person can be responsible for everything.

-Remember, that using 100% of a person’s work time may not be realistic.
-This way, you leave no extra room for additional tasks and meetings, which depending on the role could take up to 20% of their time.
-Thus, consider how much time for additional tasks your team may need and plan with that in mind.
+Remember that using 100% of a person’s work time may not be realistic.
+This way, you leave no extra room for additional tasks and meetings, which depending on the role, could take up to 20% of their time.
+Thus, consider how much time your team may need for additional tasks and plan with that in mind.